Alternative Dispute Resolution and Collaborative Law

 of amicability towards each other and especially if there is young children involved in the marriage breakdown.

-website which gives further information/details on same is www.acp.ie.
+their website which gives further information/details on same is www.acp.ie.

 The second alternative is Mediation.
 The mediator